RightToPrivacy/wipri/README.md

 Do not forget to include -d [devicename] when issuing commands.

 Tip: if you decide to try the newer -A wifi access point randomize, pair with your choice of static mac flags to create new WiFi network (prevents static databasing such as Wigle)
+	For the above random ssid option I added optional netcat notification and will expand on this later.
+Post a question if you have one.

 ### Additional Info:

 wipri generated mac addresses use valid OUI's (unlike many mac randomizations).
 See below for why.

 If using a Pinephone I suggest selecting -p for home, -P for out.
 This will mimic an iPhone/Android phone: one of the most common devices around. -p for static (w/mac checking to prevent leaks), -P for continually changing Apple/Android mac at continuously changing times/mac addresses.
+For even more broad randomization use -r for continuously changing randomization at continuously changing randomized times (all brands) or -i for static random mac identity

 ### Why does wipri use valid OUI's?